mainmatter/git-workshop/slides/025-slide.md

 Note:

+**read the title of the slide**

-- everyone is familiar with this generally by now and even if some teams would have more branches etc. (which I'd generally advice to avoid though), it's always the same: branch – validate – merge
+- everyone is familiar with this generally by now and even if some teams would have more branches than just main/master such as develop or release etc.
+  (which I'd generally advice to avoid though), it's always the same: branch – validate – merge
 - and virtually everyone is using git for that
 - btw: GitHub and Bitbucket say Pull Requests while GitLab says Merge Request but they really all work the same way